Flagge von Hamburg/Hamburg flag Germany Hamburg Mission

 This mission history is compiled from various e-mail that I have received.
 It is neither intended to be complete nor necessarily all-encompassing.
 (Thanks to George Herrmann and Dietrich Kempski for parts of this information, as well a bit saved from Brent Belnap, from the old mission page.)

-The Germany Hamburg Mission has passed through five distinct phases:
+The Germany Hamburg Mission has passed through five distinct phases and is now in its sixth phase:

 East German Mission — 1938 to 1957